sa1g/torch-ppo/README.md

 The simplet impementation is `simple_ppo/ppo.py`, code is well documented over there.

-This repo also manages Multi-Agent environments.
+The project also manages Multi-Agent environments.
 The selected env is a custom made `CartPole-v1` wrapper with multiple instances of the env.

-# TODO: add stuff to README.md
+This solutin is extemely simple, a more complex one can be found at: TODO ADD OTHER PROJECT OF MINE